developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 ### Play 3: Azure VM Access

-The idea in this scenario is that the virtual machine in the Azure cloud with system assigned identity can send authenticated requests to the echo-server, while Oathkeeper verifies the authenticity of the request using the Azure AD JWKs endpoint.
+The idea in this scenario is that the virtual machine in the [Azure] cloud with system assigned identity can send authenticated requests to the echo-server, while Oathkeeper verifying the authenticity of the request using the Azure AD JWKs endpoint.

 ```yaml title="echo-server-rule/rule.yml" hl_lines="17-22"